 OBJECTIVE SECTION REFERENCE F.1.
 Annual Monitoring Plan F.1.a.
-Submit the Annual Monitoring Plan by June 1st of each year for re The Annual Monitoring Plan shall be implemented over the coming fis = F.1.a.(1) Assess compliance with permit (including TMDL Industrial and Commercial (I&M) Plans and demonstrating consistency with Section 3.0 Waste Load Allocation (WLAs)) F.1.a.(2) Measures the effectiveness of Permittee's storm water Section 4.0 management program F.1.a.(3) Assess the overall health of the receiving waters based on the Section 5.0 chemical, physical, and biological impacts resulting from the storm m the storm water discharges and an evaluation of the long-term trends F.1.a.(4) Characterize storm water discharges from the MS4 Sections 3.0 and 7.0 F.1.a.(5) Identify sources of specific pollutants Sections 3.0 and 5.0 F.1.a.(6) Detect and eliminate illicit discharges and illegal connections Section 6.0 to the MS4 00000011 0.0 F.1.a.(7) Assess the water quality issues in the watershed resulting from storm water discharges to receiving waters.
+Submit the Annual Monitoring Plan by June 1st of each year for re eview and acceptance.
+The Annual Monitoring Plan shall be implemented over the coming fis cal year.
+F.1.a.(1) Assess compliance with permit (including TMDL Industrial and Commercial (I&M) Plans and demonstrating consistency with Section 3.0 Waste Load Allocation (WLAs)) F.1.a.(2) Measures the effectiveness of Permittee's storm water Section 4.0 management program F.1.a.(3) Assess the overall health of the receiving waters based on the Section 5.0 chemical, physical, and biological impacts resulting from the storm 3601011 3.0 water discharges and an evaluation of the long-term trends F.1.a.(4) Characterize storm water discharges from the MS4 Sections 3.0 and 7.0 F.1.a.(5) Identify sources of specific pollutants Sections 3.0 and 5.0 F.1.a.(6) Detect and eliminate illicit discharges and illegal connections Section 6.0 to the MS4 Section 0.0 F.1.a.(7) Assess the water quality issues in the watershed resulting Section 4.0 from storm water discharges to receiving waters.
 Section 4.0